 Display and input devices are the computer components that average users interact with the most, making it the perfect place to start our journey.
 On a typical computer, this category includes the computer monitor (screen), keyboard, and mouse.
 However, other types of display and input devices – such as microphones and dictation software – do exist.

-Input devices are normally chosen based on preference; for example, some users prefer wireless keyboards and mice for their portability, or seek a specific feature to differentiate their choice of device (e.g., ergonomic keyboard vs. standard keyboard, trackball mouse vs. trackpad mouse).
-Even features which may appear to be objectively better can have downsides; for example, a higher-resolution monitor screen will typically make everything on your screen appear smaller.
+Input devices are normally chosen based on preference; for example, some users prefer wireless keyboards and mice for their portability or seek a specific feature to differentiate their choice of device (e.g., ergonomic keyboard vs. standard keyboard, trackball mouse vs. trackpad mouse).
+Even features that may appear to be objectively better can have downsides; for example, a higher-resolution monitor screen will typically make everything on your screen appear smaller.
 It’s all about personal preference and getting the right set of equipment that works for you.

 CPU / Processor

-The Central Processing Unit (CPU) or processor is the “brain” of the computer, and is responsible for performing the computation required to complete the tasks you set for it (e.g., launching your web browser, opening a document, sharing this article (hint), etc.).
+The Central Processing Unit (CPU) or processor is the “brain” of the computer and is responsible for performing the computation required to complete the tasks you set for it (e.g., launching your web browser, opening a document, sharing this article (hint), etc.).
 CPUs are made up of multiple “cores” and “threads”; a core is the physical part of the processor that does the computation while a thread is the number of things the processor can do at the same time.
-For example, your computer might have a “quad core” processor with “hyper-threading”, that means the processor is effectively four processors that can each do two things at the same time.
+For example, your computer might have a “quad-core” processor with “hyper-threading”, which means the processor is effectively four processors that can each do two things at the same time.
 The main advantage of having more cores/threads is that the computer will generally complete tasks faster.

 Memory / RAM

 Random access memory (RAM), often simply referred to as memory, stores the information your computer is actively using so that it can be accessed quickly.
 Think of it as a kind of bookmark that your computer can quickly reference when it opens applications; the more memory you have, the more reference points are available.
-As you use different applications, your computer will rapidly switch back and forth between bookmarks, like you might do in a large reference book.
+As you use different applications, your computer will rapidly switch back and forth between bookmarks, as you might do in a large reference book.
 The main advantage of having more memory in your computer is that you can have more windows or programs open at the same time without slowing down your computer.

-Storage is the system component which houses files and other data, usually in the form of a hard disk drive (HDD) or solid-state drive (SSD).
+Storage is the system component that houses files and other data, usually in the form of a hard disk drive (HDD) or solid-state drive (SSD).
 Think of it as a permanent encyclopedia of everything that your computer knows but isn’t thinking about.
 The more storage you have, the more files and programs you can install on your computer.
 However, smaller, faster storage systems such as SSDs are preferred in many situations as it allows the operating system and programs to open faster than larger, slower HHDs.

-Demystifying the server
+Demystifying the Server